Skip to main content Skip to section navigation

 Children need to be protected online, too

 Right now, social media platforms provide those who are seeking to harm children with direct and unsupervised access to our kids 24–7, and the risk of harm is rising.
-Cybertip.ca witnessed a 36% increase in the overall online victimization of children1 last year.
+Cybertip.ca witnessed a 27% increase in reports of online sexual exploitation1 last year.
 Unlike offline, where governments have rules and regulations for companies and spaces that serve children, online guardrails simply do not exist.
 The responsibility and blame has entirely — and unfairly — been placed on parents.

 Children now have devices wherever they go, making it impossible for parents to oversee all of their child’s online activity.
-Support the urgent need for change — Canada needs regulations that protect children online in the same way we ensure their safety offline.
+Support the Online Harms Bill — Canada urgently needs legislation that protects children online like we protect them offline.

 How you can help